GitHub Actions

 Examples

-The following example demonstrates how to call a Dagger Function in a GitHub Actions workflow.
+The following example demonstrates how to call a Dagger Function on a standard GitHub runner in a GitHub Actions workflow.

 name: dagger